FALAISE CASTLE AND PAYS D'AUGE

 Your tour guide will meet you at the train-station (if you will be travelling to Normandy on the day of the tour) or at your hotel in Bayeux or Caen.
 The drive from the aforementioned locations to Falaise takes approximately 45'.
 The tour of the castle, combining history and modern technology is meant to get the visitor immersed in the atmosphere of a typical Norman fortress.
 The visit of Falaise spans approximately 2h.
 From Falaise you will enjoy a scenic drive to Livarot.
 After a quick but well-deserved lunch you will tackle the second leg of the tour with a visit to Graindorge dairy where you will get the opportunity to discover their modern installations and the cheese making process, carefully designed in accordance with the local traditions.
 Our visit to Pays d'Auge will conclude with a stop at an old cider farm located near Vimoutiers.
 The tour of the cellars will be accompanied by a tasting session of cider, Pommeau and/or Calvados.
 From Vimoutiers you will head back to the hotel/train-station.

 The first stronghold perched on the rocky outcrop overlooking the town of Falaise was attested late X century.
-Just a few decades later in 1027/1028 would see the daylight at Falaise the man destined to become one of the most prominent figures in European history: William the Conqueror.
-The latter, future king of England, as well as his successors and, ultimately, Philip Augustus, king of France, would turn Falaise into one of the most impressive fortresses in the region.
-In spite of the damage inflicted upon Falaise in 1944, during the last phase of the Battle of Normandy, when roughly two-thirds of the town was destroyed, the castle was restored after the war and may be regarded today as one of the 'historical gems' of the former Duchy of Normandy.
+Just a few decades later in 1027/1028 was to see the daylight at Falaise the man destined to become one of the most prominent figures in European history: William the Conqueror.
+Future king of England, William, his successors and, ultimately, Philip Augustus, king of France, would turn Falaise into one of the most impressive fortresses in Normandy.
+In spite of the damage inflicted upon the town in August 1944 during the last phase of the Battle of Normandy, when roughly two-thirds of the town had been destroyed, the castle was restored after the war and may be regarded today as one of the 'historical gems' of the former Duchy of Normandy.

 SAMPLE CHEESE AT LIVAROT